Trust us – these are the 8 best curling wands for thick hair in that create lasting and effortlessly bouncy results

 Reviewed by: Amelia Yeomans

 I usually struggle to create curls using a straightener, but I found this tool pretty easy to use when styling.
 Simply hold it at a slanted angle, turn it 180° and smooth through the hair in one motion.
 With more practice of the technique, I could see this becoming a go-to multi-use tool, as it's ideal for travel or for creating quick hairstyles.
-The rounded plate also allows waves to form without much effort, while the steam technology and argan oil-infused ceramic promote a healthy and shiny finish in even the thickest strands.
+The rounded plate also creates waves without much effort, while the steam technology and argan oil-infused ceramic promote a healthy and shiny finish, even in very thick strands.

 How we tested the best curling wands for thick hair